John Raese: Chairman of the West Virginia Republican Party

-During his tenure as Chairman of the West Virginia Republican Party, Raese supported allowing independent voters in West Virginia to vote in Republican Party primaries.
+Raese was elected as chairman of the West Virginia Republican Party in the summer of 1986, defeating intraparty rival Arch A. Moore Jr.'s preferred candidate.
+During his tenure, he supported allowing independent voters in West Virginia to vote in Republican Party primaries.
 He joined with the West Virginia Federation of Young Republicans to promote "Initiative, Referendum, and Recall," debating the Democratic Speaker of the West Virginia House of Delegates, Chuck Chambers.
-He left the position in 1988.
+He resigned from the position in 1987 in anticipation of a gubernatorial run the following year.

 Political positions

-Raese supports eliminating the Federal minimum wage, the Department of Education, Department of Energy and the Internal Revenue Service.
+Raese supports eliminating the federal minimum wage, the Department of Education, Department of Energy and the Internal Revenue Service.

 Raese opposes abortion, human cloning and federally funded stem cell research.
 He favors repealing the entire Patient Protection and Affordable Care Act of 2010 and supports the U.S. military's now-defunct Don't Ask Don't Tell policy.

 Political campaigns

 1984 U.S. Senate election

-Raese ran for the U.S. Senate against two-term Governor Jay Rockefeller, during a difficult economic downturn.
+Raese ran for the U.S. Senate against two-term governor Jay Rockefeller, during a difficult economic downturn.
 Rockefeller outspent Raese tenfold, $12 million to $1.2 million.
 Raese ran as a "Reagan Republican", a traditional conservative on both economic and social policies, and he challenged Rockefeller's record on sensitive issues such as coal mine closures in the state.
-Some national news organizations were preparing for a possible upset by the little-known Raese as the general election day approached.
-Raese narrowly lost the U.S. Senate race to Rockefeller in the general election 52%–48%.
-Raese challenged the outcome of the race, but without effect.
+Some national news organizations were preparing for a possible upset by the little-known Raese as the general election approached.
+Raese narrowly lost to Rockefeller, 52%–48%; he challenged the outcome of the race, but without effect.

 1988 gubernatorial election

-In 1988, Raese ran against three-term Republican Governor Arch A. Moore in the GOP gubernatorial primary, losing 53%–47%.
-Moore later lost the general election.
+In 1988, Raese ran against three-term Republican governor Arch A. Moore Jr. in the GOP gubernatorial primary, losing 53%–47%.
+Moore later lost the general election to Gaston Caperton.

 2006 U.S. Senate election

 In 2006 Raese ran against Robert Byrd, the longest-serving member of the U.S. Senate and former Senate Majority Leader and Senate Appropriations Chair.

 Raese won the Republican nomination for U.S. Senate with 58 percent of the vote in a field of six candidates.
 In radio advertisements aired during the primary race, Raese's campaign replayed a tape of an endorsement from Ronald Reagan made during the 1984 Senate race.

 In the general election, Republicans such as Senate Minority Leader Mitch McConnell of Kentucky stumped for Raese.
 Raese stressed the value of the private sector in creating jobs, and the importance of honoring traditional values.
 He also supported the anti-abortion movement, the right to bear arms, and tax cuts.
 During the election, the Byrd campaign criticized Raese for making a comment about Byrd's deceased wife, Erma Ora Byrd.
-Byrd was reelected by a margin of 64.4% to 33.7%.
+Byrd was reelected by a margin of 64.4%-33.7%.